Path integral control of open quantum systems: The path integral control method

-In practice, the optimal control must be estimated at all spacetime points $(t,\, x)$, not just at the initial conditions $(t_0,\, x_0)$.
-For this, it is useful to parametrize the control functions $\hat u$ and $u$.
-We consider linear parametrizations \bal{ \hat{u}_a(t,x) = \sum_{k\in I} \hat{A}_{ak} h_k(t, x)\,, \qquad u_a(t,x) = \sum_{k\in I} A_{ak} h_k(t, x)\qquad a=1, \dots, n_c } where $\hat{A}_{ak}, A_{ak}$ are constants and $h_k: [t_0, T]\times \R^n \to \R$ are fixed basis functions.
-The symbol $I$ denotes the index set labeling the basis functions.
+The practicality of Equation~\cref{eq:opt_u} is limited to the computational complexity of estimating the optimal control $u^*(t, x)$ for each spacetime point $(t, x)\in \Omega$.
+For high-dimensional problems, this task can turn challenging due to the curse of dimensionality.
+Because of this, we must resort on a different strategy to approximate $u^*$.
+One strategy is to assume that the control can be described by parametrized models in terms of known functions.
+Here, we consider linear parametrizations in terms of basis functions.
+Define a control model $\hat{u}$ as a linear parametrization of the form \bal{ \hat{u}_a(t,x) = \sum_{k\in I} \hat{A}_{ak} h_k(t, x) } for $a=1, \dots, n_c$, where $\hat{A}_{ak}$ are time-independent constants and $h_k: \Omega \to \R$ are fixed basis functions.
+The symbol $I$ denotes the index set for labeling basis functions.